PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

             (empty subfolder)
 ```

-Using the Processing application I was able to convert the .ttf font file
+Using the `Processing` application I was able to convert the `.ttf` font file
-into a .vlw font file, using the choices I made in the file: Create_font.pde.
+into a `.vlw` font file, using the choices I made in the file: `Create_font.pde`.
-After a successfull conversion I copied the resulting file 'NotoRegular18.vlw" (16 kB) to the
+After a successfull conversion I copied the resulting file `NotoRegular18.vlw` (16 kB) to the
-/data subfolder of my Arduino sketch folder.
+`/data` subfolder of my Arduino sketch folder.
 Then I successfully flashed this .vlw file
-using the Arduino IDE > Tools > 8266 LittleFS Data Upload function.
+using the Arduino IDE > Tools > `8266 LittleFS Data Upload` function.

-In the sketch, function setup(), line 1004, there is the command to use the font file:
+In the sketch, function `setup()`, line 1004, there is the command to use the font file:
-tft.loadFont("NotoRegular18", LittleFS);
+`tft.loadFont("NotoRegular18", LittleFS)`;

-Outside the sketch itself I made some 'cosmetic' changes to facilitate or enhance debug output:
+Outside the sketch itself I made some `cosmetic changes` to facilitate or enhance debug output:

-Paragraph 10
+Paragraph 10 - Changes to Smotth_font.cpp

 In the file: TFT_eSPI/Extensions/Smooth_font.cpp (line 238-242 and 280-312
 (line numbers after my alterations)) I modified the print output to show the loadFont()